MicrosoftDocs/dataexplorer-docs/data-explorer/base-query.md

 > Base query creation and management is available in **Editing** mode to dashboard editors.

 > [!IMPORTANT]
-> When using base queries, you can't refer to a different data source than is already used in a particular tile or parameter.
+> When using base queries, you can't refer to a different data source that is already used in a particular tile or parameter.

 ## Prerequisites